Sonic The Hedgehog

 - He's also shown to care deeply about his friends, but he isn't comfortable admitting it in public.

 - Insufferable Genius: Boasts about his skills but he is as skilled as he says.

 - It's All My Fault: During the comic's final arc, he blames himself when Johnny Lightfoot is killed by Chaos, to the extent that it sends him into a Heroic BSoD and 10-Minute Retirement.

-- Jerkass to One: He's portrayed as a very immature and callous Jerkass to others, including his own friends, but he treats Tails more awfully than he does with the others, as he would always insult him, belittle him, and make cruel jokes at his expense.
+- Jerkass to One: Depending on the Writer.
+He's sometimes portrayed as a very immature and callous Jerkass to others, including his own friends, but he treats Tails more awfully than he does with the others, as he would always insult him, belittle him, and make cruel jokes at his expense.

 - Jerk with a Heart of Gold: He's considerably more immature and dickish than most of his other incarnations, and constantly makes cruel jokes at Tails' expense.
 That being said, Sonic does care about his friends, with his anger at Porker's quitting the Freedom Fighters being confirmed by Word of God as actually being because he desperately wanted him to stay, and takes Mobius' protection very seriously.